tldr-pages/tldr/pages/common/cradle-elastic.md

 `cradle elastic map {{package_name}}`

-- Populate the ElasticSearch indexes for all packages:
+- Populate the ElasticSearch indices for all packages:

 `cradle elastic populate`

-- Populate the ElasticSearch indexes for a specific package:
+- Populate the ElasticSearch indices for a specific package:

 `cradle elastic populate {{package_name}}`